W8CUL/Training-Manuals/Other/EMCOMM-Committee.md

 	- KC3VOP

 ---
+## Individual Plan - KE8TJE

+- Stage 1
+	- 2000 W Honda
+	- Potable fiberglass pole for an extension
+	- Dead meat hauler
+	- 2 - 100 W rated EFHWs
+	- 3 - 100 ft outdoor rated coax runs and storage
+- Stage 2 - beyond this year
+	- Write a grant (next EC) - ARDC/ARRL
+	- Get the propane conversion kit
+	- get a 2nd Generator
+	- Battery bank
+- Stage 3 + (more like in 5 years/when we have money)
+	- Solar (for the battery bank)

+---
 ## Update from the chair (KE8TJE)

 - I talked to both the local clubs K8MCR and W8MWA about the fact that we are looking to replace the trailer and I got a lot of options